 %\subsection{Single-cell analysis of the V(D)J T cell receptor repertoire}

-%Single-cell sequencing of the V(D)J segments from TCR transcripts was performed simultaneously with the 10X Genomics technology Chromium 5' expression library kit (PN-1000014) by the Oxford Genomics Centre at the Wellcome Trust Centre for Human Genetics.
+%Single-cell sequencing of the V(D)J segments from TCR transcripts was performed simultaneously with the 10X Genomics technology Chromium 5' expression library kit (PN-1000014) by the Oxford Genomics Centre at the WCHG.
 In short, full-length cDNA was amplified by PCR with primers against the 5’ and 3’ ends of the barcode sequences inherent to the 10X Genomics bead technology.
 The amplified material was divided for use in 5' total scRNA-seq (as specified previously in \ref{scRNA_processing}) and also for enrichment of the TCR by PCR amplification with specific primers.
 TCR enriched cDNA was followed by enzymatic fragmentation and size selection in order to obtain variable length fragments spanning the V(D)J segments.
 Library prep and indexing was followed by Illumina HiSeq4000 xxxx bp single-end sequencing at a depth of XXX reads per cell.

 \subsection{DNA extraction and rs4672405 genotyping}